 Who hasn't felt stuck in a rut, unsure what to do next in life?
 I have, and chances are, you have, too.

 Now, add to that uncertainty a country in the midst of Civil War and a time when relations between the sexes and races were undergoing radical transformation.
 Mix in some family drama.
-Then you will understood what drew me to the story of Julia Wilbur, and why, I think, her story will also absorb you.
+Then you will understand what drew me to the story of Julia Wilbur, and why, I think, her story will also absorb you.

 An abolitionist and teacher in Rochester, NY, Julia Wilbur spent most of the war in Union-occupied Alexandria, VA.
 The only unmarried daughter in a large Quaker family, she almost lived out her days on her family's farm, caring for her father and passing the time until she died.